tapyu/database-lessons/README.md

 - **Backup and Recovery**: Databases offer built-in mechanisms for backup and recovery.
 This is important for data durability and protection against data loss.
 - **Consistent Interfaces**: Databases provide standardized interfaces (SQL) that work across various database management systems, making it easier to switch between different databases if needed.
 - **Structured Schema**: Databases require a structured schema, which helps in maintaining a clear organization of your data.
 This is beneficial for understanding and managing the data over time.

+### When using databases, do I need to be tied to a particular programming language?

+No, you are not tied to a particular programming language when using databases.
+Most modern databases support various programming languages through standardized interfaces and drivers.
+The key technology enabling this flexibility is the use of standardized query languages, such as SQL (Structured Query Language).
+Here's how it works:

+1. SQL as a Standardized Interface:
+  - SQL is a standardized language for interacting with relational databases.
+It provides a common syntax and set of operations that can be used across different database management systems (DBMS).
+  - Whether you're using Python, Java, C#, or any other programming language, you can issue SQL queries to a database to perform operations like inserting data, querying, updating, or deleting records.
+1. Database Drivers and APIs:
+  - Most databases provide specific drivers or APIs (Application Programming Interfaces) for different programming languages.
+These drivers act as a bridge between your application code and the database, allowing you to send SQL queries and receive results.
+1. Programming Language Agnostic:
+  - As long as you have a database driver or library for your chosen programming language, you can interact with the database.
+This makes databases programming language agnostic.
+1. Common Database Connectivity Libraries:
+  - Many programming languages have standard or widely-used libraries for connecting to databases.
+For example:
+    - Python: `sqlite3`, `psycopg2` (PostgreSQL), `mysql-connector` (MySQL), etc.

 [aws]: https://aws.amazon.com/what-is/sql/#:~:text=Structured%20query%20language%20(SQL)%20is,relationships%20between%20the%20data%20values.
 [datacamp1]: https://www.datacamp.com/blog/is-sql-a-programming-language